Anderson localization of a Rydberg electron: Thermodynamic limit

 To quantify the extent of localization and systematically show that all eigenstates localize in the thermodynamic limit, one typically examines statistical properties of the eigenspectrum \cite{oganesyanLocalization2007,shklovskiiStatistics1993} or, as we do here, the eigenstates directly \cite{kramerLocalization1993,mirlinStatistics2000}.
-The normalized participation ratio, defined for the eigenstate $\ket{\Psi_k}= \sum_{q=1}^M c_q^{(k)}\ket{q}$ as \be \mathcal{P}(k)=\left(M\sum_{q=1}^M| c_q^{(k)}|^4\right)^{-1}, \ee is a good indicator of the localization length.
+The normalized participation ratio, defined for the eigenstate $\ket{\Psi_k}= \sum_{q=1}^M c_q^{(k)}\ket{q}$ as

+is a good indicator of the localization length.
 In a maximally localized (delocalized) state, $\mathcal{P}\to 1/M$ ($\mathcal{P}\to1$).
 Perfectly delocalized states with strictly real coefficients are characterized by $\mathcal{P}(k) = 2/3$, and therefore we consider states with $\mathcal{P}\ge 2/3$ to be extended.
-As we show in Supplemental Section 3, the participation ratio computed in the site basis is equivalent to a spatial participation ratio measured at the scatterer positions, and thus localization occurs simultaneously in both representations.
+In Appendix \ref{sec:app:loca} we demonstrate that the participation ratio in the site basis is equivalent to a spatial participation ratio measured at the scatterer positions.
+Localization therefore occurs simultaneously in both representations.